Photo by ALPA PROD / Shutterstock.com

 30. Cleaning the cleaner

-Run two cups of vinegar through your washing machine once a month – full cycle, no clothing and no soap.
+Run 2 cups of vinegar through your washing machine once a month — full cycle, no clothing and no soap.

 31. Microwave miracle

-Is the appliance’s inside dotted with bits of food and smelling like really old Hot Pockets?
+Is the appliance’s inside dotted with bits of food that smell?
 Put some vinegar and water into a mug or bowl and boil it for a while.
-Carefully remove the container (it’s hot, remember?) and use a wet cloth to remove the now-softened food bits.
+Carefully remove the container and use a wet cloth to remove now-softened food bits.

 32. Refresh the can opener